-Juggler Christian Greet will take Cirkus’ brand new “No, Not Shiny, Make it Real” presentation to the Adfest stage.
+Juggler Christian Greet takes Cirkus’ brand new “No, Not Shiny, Make it Real” presentation to the Adfest stage.

-This session showcases how one can do this by going cold turkey and shoot stop motion, combining real miniatures with CGI, or by applying realistic textures to CGI.
+This session showcased how one can do this by going cold turkey and shoot stop motion, combining real miniatures with CGI, or by applying realistic textures to CGI.

-If you’re interested in what digital handcraft can do to make a visual that’s new, fresh and ‘not the same’, this session explains the Cirkus way; simple and effective.
+If you’re interested in what digital handcraft can do to make a visual that’s new, fresh and ‘not the same’, this session explained the Cirkus way; simple and effective.